Young foals can commonly have crooked legs (either front, hind or both), otherwise known as Angular Limb Deviation or Deformity (ALD).

 - The location of the deviation

-- To evaluate the condition of the bones within the affected joint
+- The condition of the bones within the affected joint

 - Appearance of the growth plates